austynpember/TheLastArrowAustynPember/README.md

 # TheLastArrowAustynPember
 Roguelike2DGame

+This is a game I built many customizations and additions to for an interview porject during 2015.
+It was built in Unity.

 Should be able to just run this TheLastArrow.exe on any windows/linux/mac machine.

 For the game: Use arrow keys or WASD.
 Space to shoot arrow.
 Collect all of the colored gems to unlock the exit.
 See how long you can last.